 Grenen - where two seas meet

-Denmark’s largest moving sand dune that hasn’t been stopped by planting, and this overwhelming natural scenery is an inevitable excursion.
+Denmark’s largest moving sand dune that hasn’t been stopped by planting, this overwhelming natural scenery is an inevitable excursion.
 The dune consists of a 1000 m long and 1000 m wide sand pile, holds approx. 4 million m3 sand and rises 40 m above sea level at its highest point.
 It moves more than 15 metres every year by the wind towards the waters of Kattegat.

 Lunch at the marina